Want to make a deal on a short sale?

-Can I get a bargain on a short sale?
+Can I get a good deal on a short sale?

-Sometimes.
-Many people hear the words "short sale" and automatically think of a seller that is insolvent and must sell their house promptly to avoid further financial problems.
-This is sometimes the case and can be an opportunity for a buyer to make the most of another's misfortune.
-More commonly, a lender may consider a short sale even if the seller is current with their mortgage, but property values have depreciated.
-In cases such as these the reduced price may in fact be in line with true market values instead of below.
+Every now and then a good deal will come along.
+Most people hear the phrase "short sale" and automatically think of a seller that is in trouble and needing to sell their property quickly to prevent further financial problems.
+This is at times the case and can be an opportunity for a buyer to cash in on another's misfortune.
+In contrast, a lender may consider a short sale even if the seller is current with their mortgage, but property values have declined.
+In these instances the discounted price may in fact be consistent with current market values rather than below.

 Are you ready to buy a short sale property?

-- Always do your research before making any offers.
-Using a knowledgeable REALTOR® from McElroy & Associates to support your research of a property can help you make knowledgeable decisions.
-We can help discover to whom the property is titled, the amount owed to the lender, and whether or not a foreclosure notice has been filed.
-Locating these facts can help you make a decision about how much to offer.
+- Before you make any purchase offers, do your research.
+Using a knowledgeable real estate agent from McElroy & Associates to support your research of a property can help you make informed decisions.
+We can help find out to whom the property is titled, the balance still owed to the lender, and whether or not a foreclosure notice has been filed.
+Getting these facts can help you decide how much to offer.

 -

-Get a REALTOR® with short sale experience.
-McElroy & Associates can help expedite the transaction and ensure that you're protected.
-Don't let inexperience hold up the closing process.
-Put my knowledge and experience to work for you.
+Use a real estate professional with short sale experience.
+McElroy & Associates can assist you in expediting the transaction and ensure that you're protected.
+Don't let inexperience hinder the closing process.
+Put my experience and knowledge to work in your favor.

 - Even with an experienced real estate agent and under the best of situations, buying a short sale property will generally take longer than a typical real estate transaction.
-Be informed that most short sales will not close in 30 days or less.
-Remember that you're not only having to get approval from the seller, but the lender must also agree to the sale terms.
-In most cases your offer will be seen by a committee for approval, which will add time - sometimes even 2 to 3 months.
+Be aware that many short sales will not close in less than 30 days.
+Remember that you're not only having to get approval from the seller, but the lender must also agree to the discounted price.
+In most cases your offer will go before a committee for approval, which will add time - sometimes even 2 to 3 months.

-- Home protection plans, buyer credits and allowances, and closing cost concessions are typically not negotiable when buying a short sale.
-The lender will sell the property as seen which means the lender will not be paying for repairs.
-Make sure you reserve the right to perform inspections for pests, HVAC, electrical, and other critical areas.
-At McElroy & Associates, when I write an offer, I will be looking out for your interests first and will always advise you to make your offer contingent upon the outcome of the inspections.
+- Home protection warranties, buyer credits and allowances, and closing cost concessions are typically not up for negotiation when working with a short sale.
+The lender will sell the property "as is" which means the lender won't be paying for repairs.
+Always reserve the right to have inspections for pests, HVAC, electrical, and other critical areas.
+At McElroy & Associates, when I write an offer, I will be looking out for your interests above all else and will always advise you to make your offer contingent upon the inspection results.